Parking

 Parking in Brantford

-You must always follow the City of Brantford's parking regulations under the Municipal Parking By-law 144-88.
+You must always follow the City of Brantford's parking regulations under the Municipal Parking By-law 144-88 and its related Schedules.
 If you get a parking ticket, you can pay your municipal parking tickets online, by mail or in person at City Hall.

-Student parking permits for the Market Centre Parkade are available for purchase at a cost of $260 per semester (tax included).
+Student parking permits for the Market Centre Parkade are available for purchase at a cost of $260 per semester - tax included ($280 as of January 1, 2024).
 Permits are non-refundable, and valid student ID or other proof of enrollment is required.
 Please visit Parking Services at City Hall (58 Dalhousie Street) to purchase a student parking permit.

 Parking tokens

-You can purchase parking tokens from the Parking Enforcement Office.
-Tokens have a value of one (1) hour of parking in the Market Centre Parkade and can be purchased for $1.80 each.
-Tokens are sold in groups of one-hundred (100).
+You can purchase parking tokens at City Hall (58 Dalhousie Street).
+Tokens have a value of one hour of parking in the Market Centre Parkade and can be purchased for $2 each.
+Tokens are sold in groups of 100.

 Downtown parking